Training Needs Analysis

 HOW OFTEN SHOULD THIS HAPPEN AND HOW TO FOLLOW UP ON IT?

 Students should begin thinking about their learning needs at an early stage, so that they make the best possible start and maintain progress with their DPhil research, and because core skills are reviewed at Transfer of Status.
 A meeting during the first weeks of the student’s DPhil to get this process going is advisable.
-The Project Initiation Plan is another tool to help with this.
+The Project Initiation Plan (see links above) is another tool to help with this.

 The TNA should be seen as a living and evolving work and should be reviewed by you and the student regularly throughout the DPhil.
 How often this should happen depends on what you and they consider to be appropriate for their individual situation, but the division recommends a review at least once a year and preferably more often.